 Club Sports must also register with the Athletics Office and should contact Katie Grogan, Club Sports Director, for more information.

 Food Clubs must also regsiter with Campus Dining by meeting with Amy Munoz, Associate VP for Hospitality Services.

 All Oxy clubs have to do two things to keep themselves active, and new groups have to do them right up front.
 First is to attend one of the annual club assemblies.
 This is where we present policy and resource updates to all organizations to make sure everyone is on the same page.
-The other piece is to complete the club update form that gets sent out at the end of each semester.
+The other piece is to complete the officer update form upon election of your new officers.
 This keeps our records up to date and maintains your status as a recognized organization.

 - On Campus: Johnson Student Center 102

 - Email: firstname.lastname@example.org